What is a Plat?

 A plat is not the same as a survey and the county does not have individual property surveys.
 Surveys are performed by independent, state-licensed land surveyors and can be legally recorded to define property lines.

-Our office has most subdivision plats for properties located within the county and outside of the incorporated towns.
+The Office of Mapping and Geographic Information has most subdivision plats for properties located within the county and outside of the incorporated towns.
 If available, we will email or print a copy upon request.
 Contact us with your property address or PIN and we will check our available plats.

 Different versions of a plat go through the county’s approval and legal recordation process.
 We do not have house location plats, so our plats do not typically show building footprints.